CiscoDevNet/terraform-provider-sdwan/website/docs/r/vpn_interface_feature_template.html.md

 <a id="nestedblock--vpn_interface_trustsec"></a>

 ## Nested Schema for vpn_interface_trustsec
-* `enable_sgt_propagation` - (Optional) Flag indicating whether SGT propagation is enabled or not for Cisco VPN interface type Feature Template
+* `enable_sgt_propagation` - (Optional) Flag indicating whether SGT propagation is enabled or not for Cisco VPN interface type Feature Template, Allowed value: true, false  Default: false
-* `propagate` - (Optional) Flag indicating whether propagate is enabled or not for Cisco VPN interface type Feature Template
+* `propagate` - (Optional) Flag indicating whether propagate is enabled or not for Cisco VPN interface type Feature Template, Allowed value: true, false
 * `security_group_tag` - (Optional) Value of security group tag for Cisco VPN interface type Feature Template
-* `trusted` - (Optional) Flag indicating whether trusted is enable or not for Cisco VPN interface type Feature Template
+* `trusted` - (Optional) Flag indicating whether trusted is enable or not for Cisco VPN interface type Feature Template, Allowed value: true, false  Default: false

 <a id="nestedblock--vpn_interface_advanced"></a>

 ## Nested Schema for vpn_interface_advanced
-* `duplex` - (Optional) Value of duplex to run interface in auto, full, or half mode for VPN interface type Feature Template, Allowed values for Cisco VPN Interface type feature template: "auto", "full", "half", Allowed values for Vedge  VPN Interface type feature template: "full", "half", Default: "full"
+* `duplex` - (Optional) Value of duplex to run interface in auto, full, or half mode for VPN interface type Feature Template, Allowed values for Cisco VPN Interface type feature template: "auto", "full", "half", Allowed values for Vedge  VPN Interface type feature template: "full", "half"
 * `mac_address` - (Optional) Value of MAC address to associate with the interface, in colon-separated hexadecimal notation, Allowed values: MAC address
 * `ip_mtu` - (Optional) Value of ip mtu to specify the maximum MTU size of packets on the interface, Range: [576, 2000], Default: 1500
-* `pmtu_discovery` - (Optional) Flag indicating whether path MTU is enable or not for Vedge VPN interface type Feature Template
+* `pmtu_discovery` - (Optional) Flag indicating whether path MTU is enable or not for Vedge VPN interface type Feature Template, Allowed value: true, false  Default: false
 * `flow_control` - (Optional) Value of bidirectional flow control settings for Vedge VPN interface type Feature Template, Allowed values: "autoneg", "both", "egress", "ingress", "none", Default:  "autoneg"
 * `tcp_mss` - (Optional) Maximum segment size (MSS) of TPC SYN packets passing through the router, Range for Cisco VPN Interface : [500, 1460], Range for Vedge VPN Interface : [552, 1460]
 * `speed` - (Optional) Value of speed to use when the remote end of the connection does not support autonegotiation, Allowed values for Cisco VPN Interface type feature template: "10",	"100", "1000", "10000", "2500",  Allowed values for Vedge  VPN Interface type feature template: "10",	"100", "1000", "10000"
-* `clear_dont_fragment` - (Optional) Flag indicating Don't Fragment (DF) bit in the IPv4 packet header for packets being transmitted out the interface is clar or not
+* `clear_dont_fragment` - (Optional) Flag indicating Don't Fragment (DF) bit in the IPv4 packet header for packets being transmitted out the interface is clar or not, Allowed value: true, false  Default: false
 * `static_ingess_qos` - (Optional) Queue number to use for incoming traffic for Vedge VPN interface type Feature Template, Range: [0, 7]
 * `arp_timeout` - (Optional) Value indicating how long it takes for a dynamically learned ARP entry to time out, Range for Cisco VPN Interface : [0, 2147483], Range for Vedge VPN Interface : [0, 2678400] Default: 1500
-* `autonegotiation` - (Optional) Flag indicating autonegotiation mode
+* `autonegotiation` - (Optional) Flag indicating autonegotiation mode, Allowed value: true, false  Default: true
 * `tloc_extension` - (Optional) Name of a physical interface on the same router that connects to the WAN transport
-* `power_over_ethernet` - (Optional) Flag indicating whether PoE(Power over Ethernet) is enabled or not for Vedge VPN interface type Feature Template
+* `power_over_ethernet` - (Optional) Flag indicating whether PoE(Power over Ethernet) is enabled or not for Vedge VPN interface type Feature Template, Allowed value: true, false  Default: false
 * `load_interval` - (Optional) Value of load interval for Cisco VPN interface type Feature Template, Range: [30, 600], Allowed values: value can only be multiple of 30
 * `tracker` - (Optional) List of a tracker name to track the status of transport interfaces that connect to the internet for VPN interface type Feature Template
-* `icmp_redirect_disable` - (Optional) Flag indicating whether ICMP redirect disable or not on interface for VPN interface type Feature Template
+* `icmp_redirect_disable` - (Optional) Flag indicating whether ICMP redirect disable or not on interface for VPN interface type Feature Template, Allowed value: true, false  Default: false
 * `gre_tunnel_source_ip` - (Optional) IP address of the extended WAN interface, Allowed values: IPv4 address
 * `xconnect` - (Optional) The name of a physical interface on the same router that connects to the WAN transport for VPN interface type Feature Template
-* `ip_directed_broadcast` - (Optional) Flag indicate whether directed IP braodcast is enabled or not for VPN interface type Feature Template
+* `ip_directed_broadcast` - (Optional) Flag indicate whether directed IP braodcast is enabled or not for VPN interface type Feature Template, Allowed value: true, false  Default: false

 <a id="nestedblock--ipv4"></a>